-Every EY application starts with the creation of a candidate profile and completion of an application form.
-This process does not take very long (about 30 minutes), and gives you a personal account to use for everything relating to your application.
+Every EY application starts with the creation of a candidate profile and the completion of an application form with personal details.
+This process does not take very long (about 30 minutes) and gives you a personal account to use for everything relating to your application.

 Your application will be reviewed by a member of the recruitment team, and there are three possible outcomes: